silverbulletmd/silverbullet/website/Space Lua/Lua Integrated Query/Aggregating.md

 ## Custom aggregators

-Custom aggregator functions may be defined by the user.
-See [[website/CustomAggregates.md]] for details and usage examples.
+Custom aggregator functions may be defined by the user using [[Library/Std/APIs/Aggregate|dedicated API]].

 # See also